M-Farag/task_tracker_cli/README.md

 - `ttc "task name" 1 hour`
    - `ttc` is the CLI app name
    - ` "task name" ` is the you want to track name
-   - ` 1 ` is the unsigned integer representing the time amount
+   - ` 1 ` is the unsigned integer representing the time amount - duration
-   - ` hour` is the time unit, can be seconds, minutes, hours
+   - ` hour` is the time unit, can be seconds, minutes, hours - duration_unit